Yan'an Soviet

-The Yan'an Soviet was a soviet governed by the Chinese Communist Party (CCP) during the 1930s and 1940s, established in North-Central China on the border area between Shaanxi, Gansu, and Ningxia.
+The Yan'an Soviet was a soviet established and governed by the Chinese Communist Party (CCP) during the 1930s and 1940s in North-Central China on the border area between Shaanxi, Gansu, and Ningxia.
 In October 1936, it became the final destination of the Long March, and served as the CCP's main base until after the Second Sino-Japanese War.
 After the CCP and Kuomintang (KMT) formed the Second United Front in 1937, the Yan'an Soviet was officially reconstituted as the Shaan–Gan–Ning Border Region (陕甘宁边区 (陝甘寧邊區, Shǎn gān níng Biānqū, Shan^{3}-kan^{1}-ning^{2} Pien^{1}-ch'ü^{1})).
 (Note: Postal romanization: Shen–Kan–Ning.
 The name comes from the Chinese abbreviations of Shaanxi, Gansu, and Ningxia provinces.)
-Yan'an is celebrated in CCP historical narratives as the most important of revolutionary sites and the birthplace of Mao Zedong Thought.
+In CCP historiography, Yan'an is celebrated as the most important of revolutionary sites and the birthplace of Mao Zedong Thought.

 Organization

 The Shaan–Gan–Ning base area, of which Yan'an was a part, was founded in 1934.

-During the Second Sino-Japanese War, the Shaan–Gan–Ning Border Region became one of a number of border region governments established by the Communists.
+During the Second Sino-Japanese War, the Shaan–Gan–Ning Border Region became one of a number of border region governments established by the CCP.
 Other regions included the Jin–Sui Border Region (in Shanxi and Suiyuan), (Note: Suiyuan is no longer a province, being incorporated into Inner Mongolia in 1954.) the Jin–Cha–Ji Border Region (in Shanxi, Chahar, and Hebei) and the Ji–Lu–Yu Border Region (in Hebei, Henan and Shandong).

 Although not on the front lines of the Second Sino-Japanese War, the Shaan–Gan–Ning Border Region was the most politically important and influential revolutionary base area due to its function as the de facto capital of the Chinese Communist Revolution.